ram574/Galeto-Case-Study/README.md

 # Welcome !

-## This repo made for the case study of Galeto Company which is in Sweden !
+## This repo is a case study given by Galeto Company which is in Sweden !

 ### Hi there, I'm ram - Data Scientist [codeLOVEr]